danirus/django-comments-xtd/docs/index.rst

 [2.8.2] - 2021-01-24
 --------------------

     * Fixes issue `#248 <https://github.com/danirus/django-comments-xtd/issues/248>`_, about the API returning comments' submit_date in UTC when the setting USE_TZ is enabled and a different TIME_ZONE is given.
+Thanks to @Loneattic.
     * Fixes issue `#250 <https://github.com/danirus/django-comments-xtd/issues/250>`_, which reports that using the web API to post a comment with a reply_to field that would break the max_thread_level should not produce an exception but rather a controlled response with an appropriate HTTP code.
+Thanks to @impythonista.
     * Fixes issue `#255 <https://github.com/danirus/django-comments-xtd/issues/255>`_, about the web API not returning the comment ID when creating a new comment.
+Thanks to @mhoonjeon.
     * Fixes issue `#256 <https://github.com/danirus/django-comments-xtd/issues/256>`_, about an issue in the JavaScript plugin that displays the "reply" link even when the max_thread_level has been reached.
+Thanks to @odescopi.

 [2.8.1] - 2020-10-16
 --------------------